-The monitoring and configuration functionality are provided for batch-based Grid middleware system.
+The monitoring and configuration functionality are provided for batch-based Grid middleware systems.
 Multiple batch services exist like PBS, SGE, LSF and a batch service based Grid middleware supports one or more of these batch service implementations.
 The batch service is basically the traffic warden for the jobs that are to be executed on a Grid site.
 The jobs are placed into a queue where they wait until it is their time to run on one or more of the computational resources in the site.
-As the job executes the batch service polices its progress and after it has completed performs some clean-up and reports on a successful execution.
+As the job executes the batch service polices its progress; after the job has completed, the service performs some clean-up and reports on a successful execution.

-To improve manageability and scalability in batch-based Grids the users are grouped by belonging to VOs.
-Hence the local Grid site sets its policies of how to allocate its resources on a VO-basis rather than on an individualuser-basis.
-Jobs are placed into queues depending on the site's policy and the VO the job belongs to.
+To improve manageability and scalability in batch-based Grids, the users are grouped.
+The local Grid site sets its policies of how to allocate its resources on a VO-basis rather than on an individual-user-basis.
+Jobs are placed into queues depending on job property like duration, resource requirements, and the VO the user that submitted the job belongs to.
+The site policy configuration may also influence in which queue the job is placed, i.e. if the duration of the job is less than 30 minutes then it may be placed in the "short" queue.
 The configuration of the queues is therefore of paramount importance to implement the resource sharing policy of a site.
 In addition, the policy of resource allocation may also change over time due to data challenges, requests from user groups, or organization policy changes.
-Therefore a local Grid site administrator frequently needs to modify the setting of existing queues or delete them in addition to add new queues.
+Therefore, a local Grid site administrator frequently needs to modify the setting of existing queues or delete them in addition to adding new queues.